parmeus/docs/docs/guide/dev/recommendation/recommendation.md

 # Recommendation

 Parmeus is a decentralized identity protocol.
-It enables individuals to be truly permissionless, autonomous, and portable.
-Based on the Digital Souls which created and nurtured by users, Parmeus presents a virtual social graph constructed through the invisible relationship of similarity.
+It enables individuals to connect permissionlessly, autonomously, while keeping ownership of their own data that remains portable and interoperable.
+Based on the Digital Souls which are created and nurtured by users, Parmeus presents a virtual social graph constructed through the network of  relationship of similarity.

-Match and Recommendation (based on similarity) is the basic functions supported by the network.
+Match and Recommendation (based on similarity) are the basic functions supported by the network.
-* Users can easily match people who are similar to themselves; through purposeful searches, they can consult solutions to people who are similar to themselves, and find solutions that are more suitable for them.
+* Users can easily match with people who are similar to themselves - through purposeful searches, they can connect with people who are similar to themselves, and find solutions that are more suitable for them.
-* Applications can easily match similar people of specific user.
-Then application can then make recommendation according to similar people's experience.
+* Applications can suggest connections between users based on their past experience and on-chain behavior.

 The following guide shows how to integrate the single match function in node